How to Dispose Of or Recycle Concrete Efficiently?

 What to consider before disposing of your concrete waste

-An important part of any project is waste removal, which can include a variety of different types of material, but one that seems to get a lot of attention because of its bulk/density/weight is concrete.
-Even a small DIY project can generate a burdensome amount of concrete, so having a plan in motion will make your project go smoother.
 Concrete waste disposal options vary and the one you choose will be the result of factoring in many aspects unique to your project.
 Rather than focus on how challenging it is to manage such a heavy material that doesn’t degrade like other materials, read on and become informed about how disposing of concrete can be just another step toward the completion of your project.
-The following is what you should consider as you plan your concrete disposal.

 Consider concrete weight

-Concrete disposal planning should take into account the weight of the material you're getting rid of.
-Different disposal methods come with specific weight restrictions, and exceeding these limits can result in additional fees or complications with the disposal process.
 When renting a dumpster for concrete disposal, it's important to select one with a weight capacity that meets your needs.
 Ensure the weight of your concrete load is compatible with the dumpster's capacity to avoid overage charges.
 If you're transporting concrete to a landfill or recycling center yourself, be mindful of the facility's weight limits.
 Staying within these limits ensures a smoother disposal process and helps avoid any unexpected costs.

 Consider the concrete type

-There are different types of concrete, you ask?
-Well, sort of.
-There is the “clean” variety, which is composed of cement, water, sand, gravel and no other materials, particularly organic materials.
-There is also “mixed heavy debris” concrete, which is clean concrete at its core, but also waste materials, which can include soil, brick, asphalt, paint or other substances that surrounded the concrete that became attached to it before it was demolished.
 Why does this matter?
 Dumpster rental companies need to know what they’re putting in the landfill, as there are various materials that are hazardous and not allowed, such as asbestos, lead paint, etc. It’s also important because if the concrete is being taken to a recycling center, it will need to be “clean.”
 Therefore, if you have two types in your project, you might need to rent a dumpster for each so it is properly handled.

 Consider concrete condition

-Your clean concrete is inert, which technically means it is chemically inactive, but to waste disposal experts, this means that it will not pose a problem in terms of running afoul of regulations regarding toxicity or hazardous waste.
-Therefore, knowing the condition of your concrete can help you determine how it will be disposed of.
 Does your concrete have paint on it?
 Is it mixed in with other materials that could be considered hazardous?
 If so, this means the concrete is not considered inert and will need to be handled differently.
 For example, you’ll need to work out ahead of time your disposal plan for your mixed heavy debris concrete, as it will need to be separate from your clean concrete.

 Consider local concrete disposal regulations

 When you have a concrete removal project coming up, now is the time to get educated on the various laws, ordinances and regulations dealing with concrete disposal.
 For most people, this is as easy as going online and checking with your municipality’s website, usually, a tab with the word “code” in it will get you to the right place.
 Or, simply call city hall and ask to whom you should speak about concrete disposal codes.
-You might find out that your municipality has incentives for recycling your concrete, or that there are fines for disposing of concrete in specific ways that you initially believed would be above the law.
-When you do your research you are able to cover yourself and ensure that you are not at risk of being fined.

 Consider environmental impact

-Being friendly to the environment is absolutely crucial.
-Not only are there legal aspects to consider, but being a good steward of the habitats in your region is an ethical responsibility.
-For example, many governing bodies (state, municipal and county) encourage finding uses for refuse instead of depositing it at the landfill, and this includes concrete.
 Finding a recycling center to take your concrete helps minimize your ecological footprint in a couple of ways.
 First, you’re keeping your waste out of the landfill, but second, your repurposing efforts mean there won’t be a need to use fresh resources to make new concrete.
 You’re basically extending the life of your concrete, which is a sustainable act.

 Consider concrete disposal cost

-Whether it’s a wall, old stairs or a foundation, concrete is in many structures in residential and commercial properties.
-When you take on a project that involves demolition, there is a high likelihood you’ll encounter concrete.
-All that weight can lead to big expenditures, which is why you need to consider your options carefully.
 One of the most cost-effective means of disposing of any type of waste is by renting a dumpster.
 These units are able to hold tons of material and you have plenty of time to load up the dumpster before it is carried off by the rental company.
 It’s a transparent process, which means you can tally your costs before you even get your dumpster and rely on the projected cost estimate for your budgeting purposes.You can also choose a junk removal service to come in and do the work for you, but this is almost always far more expensive than renting a dumpster and filling it yourself.
 If you are leaning toward a service to do the work, have a good idea of the type and amount of material you need removed and you will get a more accurate estimation of the cost involved.

 Why is recycling concrete waste important?

 One of the more common materials in demolition waste in America is concrete.
 Anything that can be done to keep concrete out of landfills is a step in the right direction for the environment.
 So, why is concrete recycling a big deal?
 Concrete doesn’t decompose in the landfill like other materials, which means it will forever take up a lot of space instead of decomposing and converting into methane, which can be captured and used as a renewable source of energy.
-Concrete waste removal jobs that include a plan for recycling take some of the burden out of new material production, which also takes some strain off the environment.
-Properly disposing of concrete or repurposing it is not only good for the environment, but it also has the ability to stimulate the economy, as it requires many recycling jobs to keep up with the tons of materials being sent to recycling centers on a daily basis.

 How do you get rid of concrete safely?

 One of the most important questions you can ask at the onset of a waste removal project is, “how do you get rid of concrete in a safe manner?”
 The process requires some planning if you’re going to maintain efficiency.
 For example, will you rent a dumpster and do the work yourself or is it safer to bring in a service to do the work for you?
-Consider the following steps to come to your decision:

 1. Determine what type of concrete you’re dealing with and if you will need separate receptacles for clean (inert) vs. “dirty” concrete.